hbctraining/DGE_workshop/lessons/03_DGE_QC_analysis.md

 **Exercise**

-Plot the PCA using *all of the genes* in your original count matrix. *Hint: you can use `nrow()` to help get the total number of genes*
+Plot the PCA using *all of the genes* in your original count matrix. *Hint: you can use `nrow()` to help get the total number of genes.* Does this plot look different from before, when we considered only the top 500 most variable genes?

 ***